lgonzalezrouco/pti/p4_seg/README.md

 You may think of an alternative to the used proof-of-work.
 You may add a method which allows to apply this alternative and test it.

+### 2.5 Documenting

+Document the results and interpret the operations that you tested with the code.